K-Scorpio/scorpiosec/content/en/posts/HTB-Bizness.md

 > Apache Derby is a relational database management system developed by the Apache Software Foundation that can be embedded in Java programs and used for online transaction processing.

-A file called `README_DO_NOT_TOUCH_FILES.txt` at `/opt/ofbiz/runtime/data/derby/ofbiz/seg0` confirming that this is indeed the database folder.
-It contains a lot of files.
+A file called `README_DO_NOT_TOUCH_FILES.txt` at `/opt/ofbiz/runtime/data/derby/ofbiz/seg0` confirmis that this is indeed the database folder.

 ![Apache derby database file](/images/HTB-Bizness/derby-db.png)